The Racecourse, Northampton: Use in everyday Northampton

-It Thousands of members of public use the park each week,crossing it for work or to go to school or college, stopping there for a break in the green space or playing sports and games.
+Thousands of members of public use the park each week, crossing it for work or to going to school or college, stopping there for a break in the green space or playing sports and games.

-The Friends of northampton racecourse are a comitttee of volunteers that meet with the local council and other bodies to help with the running of the park.
+The Friends of Northampton racecourse are a committee of volunteers that meet with the local council and other bodies to help with the running of the park.

 The Umbrella Fair Cafe and The Medieval Restaurant are both in the Listed Pavilion Building.

 Car parking is situated adjacent to the building.

 Umbrella Fair is home to a cafe, public toilets and is a group that is involved with local arts and community projects.

 The Garden in the Park is being created in the centre surrounding the previously unkempt White Building.
 It's a work in progress and has been a joint project with Groundworks UK and the local park ranger.
 Several schools and other local groups too.
 It will have an orchard, grow fruit and vegetables and be an on going project.

 Crime

 Often blamed for its proximity to the town centre by authorities, the Racecourse has attracted a reputation as an area with high crime levels.

 On 22 June 1997 22-year-old Ryan McEwen King was sexually assaulted and murdered in bushes around the basketball courts on the Racecourse after walking back at night from a nearby pub.
-Her killer Raymond Ellis, unemployed was later jailed.
+Her killer Raymond Ellis was later jailed.

 In 2006, the park regularly made front-page news locally for its high levels of day and night-time robberies and assaults, leading to the Northampton Chronicle & Echo newspaper setting up The Friends of Northampton Racecourse (FONR).
 The partnership looked at reclaiming the Racecourse from the criminals, with its campaign eventually gaining respect from a national broadsheet The Guardian.
 The group continues to support the park's heritage and image.